 Fertilizer

 No fertilizer is necessary to successfully grow California poppies, even in areas with nutrient-poor soil.
-The addition of chemical fertilizers can cause excess foliage growth at the expense of blooms.
+Adding chemical fertilizers can cause excess foliage growth at the expense of blooms.

 There are several varieties of California poppies:

-- 'Mission Bells' is a mix of sherbet hues, including pink, salmon, and cream, with some semi-double blooms (blooms with extra petals).
+- 'Mission Bells': Mix of sherbet hues, including pink, salmon, and cream, with some semi-double blooms (blooms with extra petals)

-- 'Golden West' is a twist on the familiar orange bloom, as it features a darker center.
+- 'Golden West': Twist on the familiar orange flower featuring a darker center

 :max_bytes(150000):strip_icc()/golden-poppies-1313227_960_720-119324c3c34d4b31bebabf451b4ed32b.jpg)